-Performs a simple import of a Synopsys FPGA synthesis project (prj) file by extracting the design files, the device technology, and the design top level.
-This data is used to create an Identify implementation (applies only to Identify instrumentor).
+Performs a simple import of a project (prj) file by extracting the design files, the device technology, and the design top level.
+This data is used to create an implementation (applies only to the instrumentor).
 After extracting the files, the design is automatically compiled.